jquery/testswarm/README.md

 TestSwarm uses the Semantic Versioning guidelines as much as possible.

-Releases will be numbered with the follow format:
+Releases will be numbered in the following format:

 `<major>.<minor>.<patch>`